 In this chapter, we explain the concept of personal risk management as part of a fully integrated wealth management plan.
 We describe the different characterizations of risk and what they mean to both advisors and clients.
 We also explain the different methods that analysts use to measure risk.
 Finally, we provide a process for creating a personal risk management plan that can be used throughout the client’s life cycle.

 In this chapter, you will learn about the importance of addressing income tax issues in financial planning.
 We explain three tax planning strategies: eliminate, reduce, and defer taxes payable by clients.
 We also explain how income taxes are calculated on personal income tax returns, including the deductions and non-refundable tax credits that can reduce a client’s tax bill.
 You will also learn about the rules that apply to taxation of investment income.
-We also explain how some employee benefits are taxable and others are not.
+Toward the end, we explain how some employee benefits are taxable and others are not.

 In this chapter, we discuss various techniques that can be used to minimize taxes.
 You will learn about the features and tax advantages of different types of registered accounts used mainly for non-retirement purposes.
 You will also learn how the different types of business structures are taxed differently and what the advantages are of certain types of structures.